Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Introduction

 Both \ac{PCA}~\cite{abdi_principal_2010} and \ac{OPLS} create new predictor variables often termed components.
 The components created by \ac{PCA} maximize the variance in each without regard for the response.
 In \ac{PCA}, we get a large number of components that aim to describe orthogonal variance.
 This affine transform can be further exploited to evaluate the statistical significance of weight relations.
 Similar to \ac{PCA}, the \ac{OPLS} decomposes an input matrix into unique and complementary matrices.
 However, unlike \ac{PCA}, which ultimately relies on factorising a sample centred expression matrix along the components of maximal orthogonal variance, the \ac{OPLS} method instead decomposes an input matrix by maximizing the mutual covariance between the feature space projection against the sample space response projection on the \ac{OPLS} predictor plane.

-The subspace plane could be any dimensionality but is most often two dimensional such as in \ac{OPLS} regression~\cite{rosipal_overview_2006}.
+The subspace plane could be any dimensionality and in \ac{PLS} regression the NIPALS algorithm ensures that the covariance between the score and weight vectors are aligned.~\cite{rosipal_overview_2006} (second equation).
 Because the weights are commonly computed via an iterative procedure it does not necessarily converge to a good solution, it however often does.
 Once the solution has been obtained then the variance in the dataset is often better described by fewer components than in \ac{PCA}.
 It is not strange because the goal is to model the response by directly decomposing variance onto components describing the response.
 For this reason, a \ac{OPLS} algorithm is similar to a two-way linear regression \ac{ANOVA}~\cite{fisher_xv.correlation_1919}.
 In both methods a two-dimensional tensor is constructed to describe the response and as such both methods are prone to similar issues and produce similar statistical insights.
 We will see that, as opposed to a two-way \ac{ANOVA} model, the \ac{OPLS} model also divulge information about the directionality of the variation along an axis.

 In~\cite{tapp_notes_2009} the authors make a point that \ac{OPLS} regression coefficients used in ranked analysis do not take advantage of the multivariate nature of \ac{OPLS}.
 This holds even for our work, we project the decomposition down onto a univariate vector to increase the robustness of our model interpretations.